North London Group

 Forthcoming Events - new members / visitors welcome

 THE NORTH LONDON HUMANIST GROUP

-MEETS ON THE SECOND THURSDAY OF THE MONTH FOR DISCUSSION MEETINGS
+MEETS ON THE SECOND THURSDAY OF THE MONTH (Except in August & December) FOR DISCUSSION MEETINGS

 INTERSPERSED WITH SOCIAL EVENTS

 MAYBE FINISHING AT A MEMBER’S HOME,

 GARDEN PARTY OR A THEATRE VISIT.

 The Ruth Winston Centre, 190 Green Lanes, Palmers Green, N13 5UE.